 Branches

-Any branches that look beautiful in the garden would look lovely in holiday decorating as well but there are a few that are extra special.
+Any branches that look beautiful in the garden would look lovely in holiday decorating, but a few are extra special.

-- Red and Yellow Twig Dogwoods have bright-colored branches that glow in the landscape as well as in arrangements.
+- Red and Yellow Twig Dogwoods have bright-coloured branches that glow in the landscape as well as in arrangements.

 - Curly willows and Harry Lauder’s Walking Stick add festive curled branches.